AxaFrance/oidc-client/readme.md

 ## How It Works

-These components encapsulate the use of "react-router-dom" and "oidc client" in order to hide workfow complexity.
+These components encapsulate the use of "oidc client" in order to hide workfow complexity.
+Internally, native History API is used to be router library agnostic.

 ## Concept